 Refugees have contributed to the Houston economy for 40 years, with the first wave of Vietnamese immigrants, and now number 70,000 in our community.
 In the fiscal year that ended Sept.
-30, 2016, 2,248 refugees resettled in Houston as well as 6,401 Cubans admitted to the United States and 830 people who worked for the U.S. armed forces in Afghanistan and Iraq and were forced to seek refuge from continuing violence.
+30, 2017, approximately 2,000 refugees resettled in Houston as well as many people who worked for the U.S. armed forces in Afghanistan and Iraq and were forced to seek refuge from continuing violence.

 Refugees: A global crisis